react-cosmos/react-cosmos/README.md

 };
 ```

+Also make sure to:
+- Add `html-webpack-plugin` to your dev dependencies
-Define `.babelrc` for the Cosmos webpack config to rely on the Next.js preset.
+- Define `.babelrc` for the Cosmos webpack config to rely on the Next.js preset:

 ```json
 {